 All generations point nostalgically to the artistic and social failure of popular music as compared to some past epoch or genre.
 The emerging field of digital musicology uses data science methods to describe how music works in ways not thought possible by the field of traditional musicology five years ago.
 Today, that new data narrates a downward trajectory, and it correlates with a structural change in the way the industry collects and distributes cash.
 With today’s emphasis on the cost of production rather than the value to the consumer, sketching (music creation) in popular music has moved from the written score to the studio to a computer algorithm.
 The two-sided market place created by companies like Spotify removes so much of the mystery from music’s creation and discovery alchemy that the industry’s promise of newness is betrayed beyond repair by the yoke of over-optimization and the new data sets employed by the media industry at large.
 This new dynamic favors short-term commercial virality, measured in real time, delivered instantly around the world.
 For example, Spotify pays artists $0.00397 per stream, so its makes sense that quality would give way to quantity.
 Why risk crafting music when it’s easy to mass produce a music product on a computer.

 Interpreting signals in the Million Song Dataset, researchers describe less variety in pitch transitions, consistent homogenization of the timbral palette, and a progression towards poorer volume dynamics in the evolution of popular music.
 There is plenty of nuance to be discovered in music: its unique way of expressing, for example, the pulses of political-social upheavals or themes that express resistance to mass obedience, and, of course, love.
 But that’s not what dominates popular music today because of the way the industry has been redesigned.
 Instead there seems to an absence of originality of prose or purpose (abundance of sameness).
-Consumers, too, play a roll in not demanding more from the industry.
+Consumers, too, play a role in not demanding more from the industry.